golnarmordadi/Clean-Code/README.md

 #### Clean Code should be:

 * Easy To Read
-* Easy to improve
+* Easy To Improve
 * Easy To Fix
-* Keep test code clean
+* Keep Test Code Clean

 ###### Simple To Read